Everything you need to know about the Khunjerab Pass border crossing between Pakistan and China.

 - The border may also be closed during Eid or Golden Week.
 It’s usually best to try to avoid travelling around these times.

 - The border is also closed between November and March of every year due to snow accumulation.

 - There have been reports of Chinese authorities installing spyware on Android devices at certain Xinjiang border crossings.
 This wasn’t the case for me, but let me know if this happened to you at the Khunjerab Pass crossing.

-I hope this post has helped you out!
-Feel free to ask if you’ve got any questions!
+I hope this post has helped you plan your travels in Pakistan!
+As always, feel free to ask me in the comments if you’ve got any questions.